 List of famous male animators, listed by their level of prominence with photos when available.
 This greatest male animators list contains the most prominent and top males known for being animators.
 There are thousand of males working as animators in the world, but this list highlights only the most notable ones.
 Historic animators have worked hard to become the best that they can be, so if you're a male aspiring to be a animator then the people below should give you inspiration.

 Examples of people on this list include Eli Noyes and Hiroyuki Kitakubo.While this isn't a list of all male animators, it does answer the questions "Who are the most famous male animators?" and "Who are the best male animators?"

-Birthplace: Hollywood, Los Angeles, California, United States of America
+- Birthplace: Burbank, California, United States of America